zhiwenh/delib/README.md

 A file called `delib.js` gets made when you create a project.
 It contains your project's configuration options.
 Use this to adjust your project file paths, connection options, and default command transaction options.
 Delib supports solc 0.4.1 - 0.8.6.
 If you wish to add an account with a private key or mnemonic you may do so in the config file as well.
 Just add your private key or mnemonic to the array and you can use the account to send transactions with the library and command tool.

-Note: In the web3 docs, which this framework uses to create and add accounts.
-There is a warning for web3's account methods:
+Note: In the web3 docs, which this framework uses to create and add accounts, there is a warning for web3's account methods:
 This package has NOT been audited and might potentially be unsafe.
 Take precautions to clear memory properly, store the private keys safely, and test transaction receiving and sending functionality properly before using in production!

 ```